Elasticity theory of structuring: Deriving derivatives

 Let $x$ be a random variable with some financial significance -- this can be anything from a stock price or an average commodity value to temperature readings in Texas.
 The variable $x$ can be a vector, containing several such examples as components.
 Vector-valued $x$ can also be used to hold time series of a market variable (see~\cite{Soklakov_2013a} for a concrete example).
 Financial product is called a derivative of $x$ if its payoff $F$ is defined as a function of $x$.

-Structuring of $F$ must depend on clients' needs and views as well as market information.
-Not just any ad-hoc dependence is good though.
-Not even when it is clear and well-defined.
-Superstitions and compulsive disorders often manifest themselves as transparent, well-defined procedures which lead people to disastrous payoffs.
-The answer to problems of this type is science.
-In the case of financial derivatives it begins with making sure that structuring is guided by the logical laws of information processing.
+Behavioral Finance teaches us to be very careful when using intuition in finance.
+In terms of payoff functions, this means that not every ad-hoc proposal for $F$ is good; not even when it is clear and well-defined.
+Superstitions and compulsive disorders often manifest themselves as transparent, well-defined procedures which lead people to disastrous results.
+The best constructive way of supporting human intuition is to use the scientific approach.
+In the case of financial derivatives it begins with making sure that investment structuring is guided by the logical laws of information processing.